The Beer Parlour Project (It’s Happening)

 . . . . . . . . .

-The Elk River Valley Inn sits along the highway in Hosmer BC and one of the first hotels visited by the Beer Parlour Project.
+The Elk Valley River Inn sits along the highway in Hosmer BC and one of the first hotels visited by the Beer Parlour Project.
 Len, the owner, is seen out front of his establishment and looking dignified.
 His dry wit was infectious and with his passing about a year after our visit, he will be greatly missed.
-Made the mistake of calling it the Elk River Inn and got a hilarious ear-full – oppps!
+Someone in the Team (unnamed) mistakenly called it the Elk Valley Inn and got a hilarious ear-full – oppps!
 Now the hotel is closed and has an uncertain future.

 Len Elk River Inn